DeepLearningPoets/CNN-Visualized/README.md

 ![alt](https://github.com/DeepLearningPoets/CNN-Visualized/blob/develop/images/alexnet/AlexNetFC.png?raw=true)

 ## [ResNet](https://arxiv.org/abs/1512.03385)
+*Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun* - 2015

 ResNet introduced residual connection in which the input to a block is added to its ouput to boost gradient flow throught the model.
 They defined two diffent block and stack them together to create different architectures.

 ### ResNet18
 ![alt](https://github.com/DeepLearningPoets/CNN-Visualized/blob/develop/images/resnet/ResNet18.png?raw=true)

 #### BasicBlock
-Each basic block is composed by two conv 3x3 with relu and batchnorm
+Each *BasicBlock** is composed by two conv 3x3 with relu and batchnorm
 ![alt](https://github.com/DeepLearningPoets/CNN-Visualized/blob/develop/images/resnet/ResNetBasicBlock.png?raw=true)
 #### Residual Connection
 When the input of a basic block have not the same features of the output of a block, we need downsampling to match the correct features size.
 This is done in the dotted line by using another conv 1x1 layer.